helium/HIP/0020-hnt-max-supply.md

 Under this HIP, the cap on Net Emissions would be made a chain var which can be adjusted via subsequent HIPs as the Helium community gets more data about market conditions in the future.

 HNT burns are spiky and users of the Helium protocol often burn a large amount of HNT at once to build up a balance of data credits to use over time.
 To smooth out Net Emissions, the proposal also creates a “Net Emissions Pool,” which is increased by the amount of HNT that is burnt during an epoch.
 Then the Net Emissions Pool contributes 1/336th (there are 336 epochs per week) of its value to the next epoch’s mining rewards.
 This reduces the variability of HNT mining from epoch to epoch.
+We propose that this emission rate from the Net Emissions Pool be governed by a chain variable which is initially set to 336.

 # Drawbacks

 Reduced HNT issuance might reduce further network growth if the HNT price does not increase by a commensurate amount to incentivize new miners.

+The Net Emissions Pool design may not adequately smooth rewards.
+It is impossible to forecast this until we have more real world data on HNT burning patterns, at which time the chain vars controlling the Net Emissions Pool can be adjusted.

 # Rationale and Alternatives